 We’ve highlighted on the chart with a vertical line the London open as well as the beginning of a new trading day.

 Step #2: Sell at the market if after the first 15-Minutes we’re trading below the Central Pivot Point

-The trade logic behind this simple rule is that once the market is displaying a disposition to trade below the central pivot point, the same as with the law of motion, we assume that the bearish momentum will continue to persist.
+The trade logic behind this rule is simple.
+Once the market is displaying a disposition to trade below the central pivot point, we assume that the bearish momentum will continue to persist.